ngdeconf/ng-de.org/sponsorships/index.md

 ---
 layout: section
-title: Sponsorships - NG-DE 2022 - Angular Conference - 2022 in Berlin
+title: Sponsorships - NG-DE 2024 - Angular Conference - 2024 in Bonn
 ---

 # Become a sponsor for NG-DE 2022